 The topics covered by the GIP are diverse and include attitudes towards political reforms, the welfare state, German and EU politics, health, social inequality, education, and employment, as well as key socio-demographic information.
-The questionnaire modules are developed by SFB researchers in cooperation with the GIP team.
+The questionnaire modules are developed by researchers in cooperation with the GIP team.

 The GIP was first fielded in 2012 and has since been conducted bi-monthly.
 The GIP participants were recruited by means of a random probability sample of the general population of Germany and offline recruitment.
 More than 3,500 people from all over Germany regularly take part in the online surveys.
 To ensure an accurate representation of the general population, the GIP applies and develops state-of-the-art scientific methods.
 As part of the Open Science movement, the GIP makes all survey data available to the scientific community as Scientific Use Files.

 The GIP study was set up and directed from 2012 by Prof. Dr. Blom, Professor of Data Science at the Faculty of Social Sciences, and was the central infrastructure project of the central infrastructure project of the Collaborative Research Center (SFB) 884 “Political Economy of Reforms” which was funded by the German Research Foundation (DFG) from 2010 to 2021.
 Since 2022, it has been based as an infrastructure project at the Mannheim University Library 2012 and has been conducted by a team of researchers since February 2022.